 Filming Challenges in the Sundarbans

-Libanza Films plans conservatively and prioritises crew safety while maintaining production efficiency.
+Libanza Films plans conservatively around all these variables and prioritises crew safety while maintaining production efficiency.

 How Much Does a Film Fixer Cost in the Sundarbans?

 Film fixer costs in the Sundarbans vary by engagement type, duration, crew size and the extent of boat and base-camp logistics required.
-As a guide, based on typical international productions Libanza Films has supported here:
+Based on typical international productions Libanza Films has supported here:

-- Fixer-only support: approximately USD 2,000–8,000 — your crew, your direction; we handle permits, guard coordination and on-ground logistics
+- Fixer-only support: USD 2,000 to 8,000 — your crew, your direction.
+We handle all permits including Forest Department clearance, armed guard coordination and on-ground logistics throughout the shoot.

-- Hybrid support: approximately USD 5,000–15,000 — you bring a director and key crew; we supply local DP, camera, sound and production staff
+- Hybrid support: USD 5,000 to 15,000 — you bring your director and specialist wildlife crew.
+We supply local camera operator, sound recordist and production assistant alongside full fixer coordination.

-- Full local production partner: approximately USD 8,000–25,000+ — we execute the entire shoot on your brief, from filming through delivery
+- Full line production: USD 8,000 to 25,000+ — we execute the entire Sundarbans shoot on your brief, from Forest Department permits through filming and delivery.

-Boat hire, base-camp accommodation and armed guard coordination are priced separately and confirmed once we have your production dates and crew size — itemised, no hidden costs.
+Boat hire, base-camp accommodation and armed guard fees are priced separately and confirmed once production dates, crew size and overnight requirements are received.
+All costs are itemised with no hidden markups.

 Film Fixer Services Included in the Sundarbans